ghwood/draft-wood-tao-retirement/draft-wood-tao-retirement.md

 # Conclusion

-In short, the Tao's covering a wide range of topics, the unpredictable and different schedule for updates to the topics, and the high overhead for revising and reviewing that
+In short, the Tao's covering a wide range of topics, the unpredictable and different schedule for updates to the topics, and the high overhead for revising and reviewing the content, means that the document required a lot of effort to maintain and was commonly out of date.

 # Acknowledgements